Shaun Ellis

-MeShaunda "Shaun" Pizarrur Ellis (born June 24, 1977), nicknamed Big Katt, is a former American football defensive end who spent the majority of his career with the New York Jets of the National Football League (NFL).
-He played college football for the University of Tennessee.
-Ellis was drafted by the New York Jets in the first round (12th overall) of the 2000 NFL Draft, and also played for the New England Patriots.
+MeShaunda Pizarrur Ellis (born June 24, 1977), nicknamed "Big Katt", is an American former professional football player who was a defensive end who spent the majority of his career with the New York Jets of the National Football League (NFL).
+He played college football for the Tennessee Volunteers.
+Ellis was selected by the Jets in the first round of the 2000 NFL draft with the 12th overall pick.
+He also played for the New England Patriots.
 He was a two-time Pro Bowl selection.
-During a road-rage incident he knocked out a younger gentleman and made his shoe fall off.

 College career

 Ellis enrolled in the University of Tennessee, where he was a stand-out defensive end for the Tennessee Volunteers football team under head coach Phillip Fulmer.
 In the 1998 season, he was part of the undefeated Volunteers team that won the National Championship over Florida State in the Fiesta Bowl in Tempe, Arizona.
 At the end of his collegiate career, he had 105 tackles, 12.5 sacks, three forced fumbles, a fumble recovery, and one interception which he returned for 90 yards to score a touchdown.